asos-craigmorten/snyker/README.md

 Note that this tool obeys your defined package version ranges, thus can't fix anything that requires say a major upgrade if you are only permitting minor or patch upgrades.

 This tool also does not make use of `snyk`'s ability to perform upgrades or patches.
-It will simply ignore vulnerabilites that cannot be fixed in the above manner.
-It is on you to sanity check anything that this tool decides to ignore.
+It will simply ignore vulnerabilites that cannot be fixed in the above manner. _It is on you to sanity check anything that this tool decides to ignore._ We recommend that you see what removing the "ignored" snyk policies and running the `snyk wizard --dev` yeilds as it may suggest patches or major upgrades that this tool doesn't consider.

 ## Usage